-The Envelope section controls the the length of the Attack, Decay and Release phases and the level of the Sustain phase which define the shape of the amplitude envelope of produced sounds.
+The knobs in the Envelope section controls the the lengths of the Attack, Decay and Release phases and the level of the Sustain phase.

 The envelope is triggered on a per-voice basis when a note is played.
+It is possible to choose either exponential (Exp) or linear (Lin) curve for each envelope.